seanbreckenridge/discord_data/README.md

 ## Merge Exports

-Exports seem to be complete, but when a server is deleted, all messages in that server are deleted permanently, so I'd recommend periodically doing an export to make sure you don't lose anything.
+Exports seem to be complete, but when a server or channel is deleted, all messages in that channel are deleted permanently, so I'd recommend periodically doing an export to make sure you don't lose anything.

 I recommend you organize your exports like this: